-is often stored in caves due to their naturally favorable conditions for aging and storing wine.
+Wine is often stored in caves due to their naturally favorable conditions for aging and storing wine.
 Caves provide a stable and cool temperature environment, which is crucial for the proper maturation of wine.
 Unlike other storage facilities, caves require no energy for temperature control, making them an ideal choice for long-term wine storage.

 One of the key advantages of storing wine in a cave is the consistent temperature.
 Caves maintain a relatively constant temperature throughout the year, shielding the wine from extreme temperature fluctuations that can negatively impact its quality.
 This stable temperature helps slow down the aging process, allowing the wine to develop complex flavors and aromas over an extended period.

 In addition to temperature, caves also offer high humidity levels, which is beneficial for wine storage.
-As and evaporate through the barrel staves, the humidity in the cave builds up to around 95%.
+As water and alcohol evaporate through the barrel staves, the humidity in the cave builds up to around 95%.
 This high humidity reduces the overall evaporation of wine, minimizing the loss of valuable liquid.
 The moisture in the air also helps keep the corks moist and prevents them from drying out, which could lead to oxidation and spoilage of the wine.

 I have had the opportunity to visit some wine cellars built in natural caves, and the atmosphere there is truly remarkable.
-The coolness and dampness create an almost magical ambiance, with rows of lining the cave walls.
+The coolness and dampness create an almost magical ambiance, with rows of barrels lining the cave walls.
 It's like stepping into a time capsule that preserves the history and craftsmanship of winemaking.

 Furthermore, caves offer excellent insulation properties, helping to maintain a constant temperature more effectively than man-made structures.
 The thick walls and natural rock formations act as a barrier against external temperature changes, providing a more controlled environment for the aging process.
 This insulation factor is especially significant in regions with extreme climate conditions, where caves offer a refuge for wine storage away from the harsh elements.